tsduck/tsduck/scripts/README.txt

 Project files for Linux and macOS
 ---------------------------------
+- build-tsduck-header.sh : This script builds the tsduck.h header file which
-- build-tsduck-header.sh : This shell script is the Unix equivalent of build-tsduck-header.ps1.
-It is automatically invoked by the makefiles of the directory of each project file.
+  includes all public headers of the TSDuck library.
+This shell script is the Unix equivalent of build-tsduck-header.ps1.
+It is automatically invoked by the makefile in libtsduck.

 - build-release-text.sh : This shell script builds the MarkDown file which describes the latest TSDuck release on GitHub.